So, Who Regulates Crypto?

 When it seemed the ban wasn’t going to work, the Security and Exchange Commission (SEC) drafted a regulation for crypto exchange companies—a 54-page regulation document titled New Rules on Issuance, Offering Platforms and Custody of Digital Assets.
 This regulation opened the door for crypto exchanges to grow in the country.

-This regulation made the peer-2-peer method of trading popular in the country.
-Peer-to-peer (P2P) trading is the direct buying and selling of cryptocurrencies among users without intermediaries.
+This regulation made the method of trading popular in the country.
+Trading is the direct buying and selling of cryptocurrencies among users without intermediaries.
 For example, Busha, a crypto exchange in Nigeria, has over 400k verified users and confirmed over 2 million plus executed trades.

 Amid growing inflation and continuous naira depreciation, CBN may draft new regulations that officially guide the inclusion of cryptocurrency as a potential legal tender.
 Nigeria is on the verge of a governmental change, and there’s much to consider.